 - It isn’t as flexible since you’re dependent on the provider.

-- They aren’t designed for very complicated projects that require a database (e.g. a job or real-estate directories)
+- They aren’t designed for very complicated projects that require a database (e.g. a job board or real-estate directories)

 You can try the Wix website builder for free and for as long as you want.

-Creating a website with a content management system
+Option 2: Creating a website with a content management system

-- You can choose the hosting company.
+- You can freely choose the web hosting company.

 - Great for multi-language websites.